 Goals are unmeasurable

 Goals that do not have clear performance indicators are like baking a cake without measuring cups.
-The best way to create measureable goals is to look at past data and dig into what numbers align your past successes and failures.
+The best way to create measurable goals is to look at past data and dig into what numbers align your past successes and failures.
 Take time to define measurable numbers, method of monitoring progress, and dates to review and reassess.

 None of these three problems occur in isolation.
 You can finish the process of creating a strategic plan and find that you did not have alignment to execute, or have your goals set but are unaware of the next steps on your way to a strong strategy.
 While a strategic plan is meant to improve the process, it requires a process itself.
 If you’re reading this, it is unlikely that I have to stress to you the important of an effective strategy.
 While for some companies it works great to just do things themselves, for many others it may save you time and money to hire someone who has had years of experience.
-Give me a call, I’m here to help.